How to get the best out of your virtual agency

 Finding out B2B does not stand for Bunny to Bunny

 However, I’ve learned that you have to work that bit harder with social media management in B2B.
-You have to demonstrate understanding of your market and its needs and most importantly – interact with your niche.
+You must demonstrate an understanding of your market and its needs and, most importantly – interact with your niche.

-Your objectives in B2B must go beyond creating a buzz for your business and need to work towards creating a platform that is credible and attracts the power brokers and the influencers.
-It is also important to remember, social media is more than a communication platform; it is part of your marketing, PR, customer services, business development and sales.
+Your objectives in B2B social media must go beyond creating a buzz for your business, and you need to work towards creating a credible platform that attracts power brokers and influencers.
+It is also important to remember that social media is more than a communication platform; it is part of your marketing, PR, customer services, business development and sales.
 Therefore, managing it in a way that reaches the right people and shares appropriate insights is vital.

-Since clients have to find you relevant and interesting to follow and engage, here’s some tips that I have picked up along the way to make sure your social media comms don’t sound like a broken record but resonates with those that will affect your business’s performance.
+Clients have to find you relevant and interesting to follow and engage with.
+Here are some tips I’ve picked to ensure your social media comms don’t sound like a broken record but resonate with those who affect your business’s performance.

-• Clear messaging: Identify and clarify what you want to say about your company and how you want to say it.
-This can help promote the services or the products you provide along with your company’s values and mission.
+Identify and clarify what you want to say about your company and how you want to say it.
+This can help promote the services or the products you provide and your company’s values and mission.

-• A targeted audience: Know who your industry’s leaders are, who your current and potential clients are, anybody who is anybody in your industry that is relevant to you and ensure you connect with them.
+Know your industry’s leaders, current and potential clients, and anybody in your industry who is relevant to you, and ensure you connect with them.

-• Listen as well as talk: They say the best way to lead is to listen more and talk less, so tune into what your followers are discussing and participate when relevant.
+They say the best way to lead is to listen more and talk less, so tune into what your followers discuss and participate when relevant.

-Subsequently, you need to put some performance measurements in place, regularly track your progress and re-evaluate.
-By following the steps above, you are on a road to growing your B2B social media platforms in an organic and sustainable way and ensuring ROI.
+Subsequently, you need to put some performance measurements in place.
+Regularly track your progress and re-evaluate.
+By following the steps above, you are on the road to growing your B2B social media platforms organically and sustainably and ensuring ROI.

 How the storyteller got her PR stripes

 Are you sitting comfortably?
-Then I’ll tell you how I fell into PRHow the storyteller got her PR stripes blog
+Then I’ll tell you how I – a storyteller – fell into PR

-But then one day, the CEO – an entirely overly motivated individual, in her opinion, whom she’d successfully managed to avoid in the main – summoned her to his office.
-Her heart sunk when she saw upon his desk a sheaf of printouts, not of the latest tedious project timelines, but varying drafts of her stories and poems.
+But then one day, the CEO (an entirely overly motivated individual, in her opinion), whom she’d mostly successfully managed to avoid, summoned her to his office.
+Her heart sank when she saw a sheaf of printouts on his desk.
+Not of the latest tedious project timelines, but varying drafts of her stories and poems.

 She braced herself to be fired: what cared she?
 She would live in an attic, make a career move out of being miserable and thin, wear fingerless gloves and die a fine and beautiful death of consumption.